-The Poster club is a school service organization that produces signs for advertising and celebrating events at Saint Ignatius.
+A school service organization that produces signs for advertising and celebrating events at Saint Ignatius.
 Faculty members and other student organizations make requests for posters,and the Poster Cats design and display them.

 Moderator: Mr. Paul Prokop

-The Robotics club is for students who want to learn to design, build, wire, program, and operate robotic vehicles.
+A club for students who want to learn to design, build, wire, program, and operate robotic vehicles.
 The major event of the year is the US FIRST Robotics competition in which students team with engineers and other adults to produce a wheeled robot that can perform a given set of tasks.
 No prior knowledge of robots is needed to join.

 Moderator: Mr. Robert Ward '65

 The Rock 'n' Roll Club was established to foster musical relationships of school-sanctioned clubs/bands.
 Although the focus is on Rock 'n' Roll, all instruments and musical genres as well as abilities are welcomed.
 Students are encouraged to form bands and make friends.
 The club meets every Monday (usually in the lobby of The Breen Center).

 Moderator: Mr. Brian Holleran